betachen/ttcoin/README.md

-the fork of Crave coin development tree
+A fork of Crave coin development tree

-Crave is a PoS-based cryptocurrency.
+ttcoin(Crave) is a PoS-based cryptocurrency.

 Development process
 ===========================